Gerard Ee: National Kidney Foundation scandal

 Two weeks into his retirement from Ernst and Young, Ee was called upon by the Health Minister Khaw Boon Wan to help restore public confidence in the National Kidney Foundation (NKF), which was dealt with a corruption controversy by the former chief executive officer of the Foundation, T. T. Durai and certain board members.
 Khaw named Ee, on 15 July 2005, as the interim Chairman and acting CEO of the National Kidney Foundation Singapore and charged him with the task of conducting a full independent audit of NKF in the following week.
-Ee was officially appointed as NKF chairman on July 17, 2005.
+Ee was officially appointed as NKF chairman on 17 July 2005.

 Awards

-Ee was awarded the Public Service Medal (PBM) in 1993, the Public Service Star (BBM) in 2003 Meritorious Service Medal (PJG) in 2007, and Distinguished Service Order in 2019.
+Ee was awarded the Public Service Medal (PBM) in 1993, the Public Service Star (BBM) in 2001, then was awarded the Meritorious Service Medal (PJG) in 2007 and finally the Distinguished Service Order in 2019.

 In 2018, he was awarded Outstanding Lifetime Volunteer Award by the Ministry of Social and Family Development (MSF).